Fund review committee for UW retirement plans

 Laura Lillard came to the UW Libraries in 2001 as Education Librarian, liaison to the College of Education.
 In addition to her role as Education Librarian, Laura began serving as Assistant Director, Libraries Academic Human Resources in 2012, managing librarian appointments and promotions.
+She took on the role of Director, Libraries Human Resources in 2017.
 Prior to her work at the UW, Laura served as Education Librarian at Texas A&M University (1998-2001).
 Laura has a BA in Politics from Wake Forest University, an MA in Elementary Education from American University and an MLIS from University of North Carolina, Greensboro.

 Professor, Finance and Business Economics

 Managing Editor, Journal of Financial and Quantitative Analysis

 Appointed Faculty Representative as recommended by the Faculty Senate Executive Committee (FSEC)